-These Super Easy Mini Chicken Pot Pies are a healthier, lighter version of your favourite comfort food made with puff pastry and in the perfect individual serving size!
+These Easy Mini Chicken Pot Pies are a lighter version of your fave comfort food in individual serving sizes!
+They're freezer-friendly, too.

 How to make mini chicken pot pies